+There is one map for each of the 21 Rhode Island coastal communities.
 When printed at their full size, the maps are 27" wide x 20" tall.
-The maps were produced at scales ranging from 1" = 2,000 feet to 1" = 4,000' as needed to fit one community on each map.
+The maps were produced at scales ranging from 1" = 2,000 feet to 1" = 6,000 as needed to fit one community on each map.

 Accuracy.
 Users of the Hurricane Surge Inundation Maps should recognize that there are accuracy limitations inherent to each of the data sources that were used to create the maps.
 The SLOSH model hurricane surge elevations have an accuracy of +/- 20%.
-The vertical accuracy of all LiDAR elevation data is approximately +/- 1 foot, and the horizontal accuracy is approximately +/- 3 feet.
+The vertical accuracy of all the elevation datasets varies.
+The horizontal accuracy is no worse than approximately +/- 3 meters, and the horizontal accuracy is no worse than approximately +/- 3 meters.
+The RIGIS basemap data, such as the rivers, streams, and ponds is suitable for mapping at scales not more detailed than 1" = 2,000'.
+The TeleAtlas highway, streets, and railroad data was observed to align well with the Spring 2003 and Spring 2004 RI color 2 foot resolution orthophotos.